Mobile home with large windows, potentially illustrating a mobile or manufactured home design.

 Utility Hookups

 Of course, you’ll also need electricity, water and other services once you get there.
-According to Forbes, you can expect to pay around $430 total per month for all utilities.
-That’s the U.S. average for homes in general and, of course, it can vary widely depending on where you’re l and the size of your home.
+According to Forbes, you can expect to pay around $430 per month for combined utilities.
+That’s the U.S. average for homes in general and, of course, it can vary widely depending on where you’re living and the size of your home.

 It’s important to note that common utilities you’ll have to pay include electricity, internet, trash services, sewer, gas and water.
 Additionally, if you’re buying land where a house has never been before, you may have to pay additional charges to have certain utilities installed and to turn on service for your address.